trillian/trillian/README.md

 The first milestone is to provide an arbitrarily simple model to Trillian, have the framework apply that model to all objects available, and return a likelihood value for each one.
 Current tasks include:

-- Gather and index the metadata from as many astronomical data sets as possible.
+- Gather and index the metadata from as many astronomical data sets as possible (50TB indexed and counting!).
 - Initialize the server with the coarsest resolution of HEALPix regions/trixels.
 - Define the structure of each trixel (the storage on disk representation of each HEALPix region).
 This will include a schema for each data set (e.g. SDSS, WISE, etc.) in a shared database on each node, indexing of image data, etc.
 - Define an API for accessing data between nodes.